gsoules/AvantElasticsearch/README.md

 ## Credits
-This plugin is an adaptation/simplification/specialization of the [Elasticsearch](https://github.com/Harvard-ATG/omeka-plugin-Elasticsearch) v1.1.1 plugin developed by the Harvard Academic Technology Group at Harvard University.
-This plugin has also been updated to work with Elasticsearch 6.0 This AvantElaticsearch plugin is provided solely for the purpose of allowing the [AvantSeach](https://github.com/gsoules/AvantSearch) plugin to use Elasticsearch on AWS, but could be adapted by someone else for another application.
+The author wishes to thank the Harvard Academic Technology Group at Harvard University, developers of the [Elasticsearch](https://github.com/Harvard-ATG/omeka-plugin-Elasticsearch) v1.1.1 plugin for Omeka Classic.
+It provided helpful insight in how integrate Elasticsearch with Omeka.